Hello from Conflict Resolution Coordinator Alissa

 My name is Alissa Abelson, and I am FSMN's Conflict Resolution Coordinator (CRC), as well as a middle school humanities teacher.
 As the CRC, it’s my job to oversee and coordinate the conflict resolution program here at FSMN, which draws from the Quaker commitment to nonviolence.
 The conflict resolution program actively teaches children alternatives to violence.
 Children are introduced to the process starting in kindergarten, and gain problem-solving skills through practicing the techniques of the program on a regular basis.
 I’m responsible for training teachers, staff, and parents in the program to reinforce the community commitment to solving conflicts peacefully.

 Over the course of the school year there will be articles in the newsletter with information and interesting details about the conflict resolution program.
 There will also be conflict resolution training.
-We will update this page when the training date is decided on for our 2018-2019 school year.
+Training will take place on Tuesday, October 30 2018 at 6:30pm.
 I hope to see new and returning families at this event.

 If you have any questions about conflict resolution at FSMN, please contact me at firstname.lastname@example.org.